I’m a solo mum by choice – yes, I used donor conception and here’s what I’ve learned

 - With sperm or egg donation, your child will be genetically related to either yourself or your partner.

-- Cryos offers you guidance throughout the whole donor selection process, to make sure you feel supported and comfortable in your key decision.
+- A top donor bank will offer guidance throughout the selection process, ensuring you feel supported and comfortable in this decision.

-- You have to be prepared for the fact that it could take a couple of tries until you have success (whether that be via IUI or IVF).
+- You have to be prepared for the fact that it could take a couple of tries until you have success (either with IUI or IVF).

 - Your child may have a lot of questions when they are older.

 Marije had her own similar concerns, especially about having a child as a solo mum.
-She did not know anyone else who had gone down that route, so she didn’t have anyone to discuss her thoughts with…
+Not knowing anyone else who’d gone down the donor route, there were very few people to swap notes with.

 “Could I decide for my child that he or she should not get support from a dad?
 And will my child hate me for it later on?
 As I was considering these things, I still knew that I would never forgive myself if I did not try.”

-With the support from her family, Marije made the choice.
+With support from her family, Marije made the choice.

-”My mother told me that ‘if this is what you really want to do then go and do it’.
-This was what I needed to hear, and I picked up the phone to call the hospital that worked with Cryos.
+“My mother told me that ‘if this is what you really want to do, then go and do it’.
+This was what I needed to hear, and I picked up the phone to call the hospital that worked with Cryos International.”

 Selecting donor sperm